‹ Back to Insights

 Coatings on Car Sensors and Why We Don’t Have Driverless Cars Yet

 With health risks now inherent to ride-sharing and mass transit, people who hadn’t really considered a personal vehicle are rethinking their position.
-With matters of safety in mind when buying a car, it’s a good time to look at some of the mechanisms that are at the heart of the most recent advancements in vehicular safety systems: sensors.
+When buying a car, it's a good time to consider safety, so it’s a good time to look at some of the mechanisms that are at the heart of the most recent advancements in vehicular safety systems: sensors.

 Sensors are increasingly found all over car bodies.
-From backup cameras to LIDAR (a light-based radar system and an abbreviation of light detection and ranging) mounted on windshields, cars are decked out from bumper to bumper with technologies that need to “see” what is going on all around the vehicle.
+From backup cameras to LIDAR (a light-based radar system and an abbreviation of light detection and ranging) mounted on windshields, cars are decked out from bumper to bumper with technologies that need to “see” what is happening around the vehicle.

-Vehicles equipped with adaptive cruise control systems and other driver-assist or safety features are like self-driving lite.
-All of these mechanisms have been designed in the constant pursuit of creating a true AUTOmobile.
+Vehicles equipped with adaptive cruise control systems and other driver-assist or safety features are like self-driving lites.
+All of these mechanisms have been designed to create a true AUTOmobile.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

-Right now, drivers are still able to respond appropriately to alerts regardless of how accurate the alerts are because they can apply their own senses to react to obstructions in the road or adapt their driving to weather conditions.
-It’s a collaborative effort on the part of the driver and the sensors to create a safe experience.
-We simply do not trust the integrity of the information the sensors are providing enough to remove human intuition from the equation.
+Right now, drivers can still respond appropriately to alerts regardless of how accurate they are because they can apply their own senses to react to obstructions in the road or adapt their driving to weather conditions.
+It’s a collaborative effort between the driver and the sensors to create a safe experience.
+We simply do not trust the integrity of the sensors' information enough to remove human intuition from the equation.

 Think how protective we need to be to ensure the longevity of our phones.
-We can’t leave them outside and expect the lens on the camera to work as well as it did the day before.
+We can’t leave them outside and expect the lens on the camera to work as well as the previous day.
 Car sensors are very similar but massively more important and vulnerable.

 Car sensors are close to the ground, have grime and mud slung on them, get rained on, iced over, and put through extreme heat and hours of direct sunlight, yet they need to operate flawlessly.

-There is a ton of research going on to try to figure out the best ways to preserve these sensors and make cars as safe as possible.
-For the types of sensors that are already in wide use, a good place to begin understanding the complexity of the problem of protecting these systems is to look at the coatings applied to the lenses of the sensors.
+Much research is being conducted to determine the best ways to preserve these sensors and make cars as safe as possible.
+For the types of sensors already in wide use, a good place to begin understanding the complexity of the problem of protecting these systems is to look at the coatings applied to the sensors' lenses.

 How to Keep Sensors Clean: Let Them Clean Themselves

-Sensors commonly have small plastic housings that are mounted to the vehicle with the camera or radar component protected by a transparent lens.
+Sensors commonly have small plastic housings mounted to the vehicle, with the camera or radar component protected by a transparent lens.
 This lens is the sensor’s first line of defense against the elements.
-One of the best ways to make sure these lenses are properly guarding the sensitive equipment behind them is to apply a coating to them that is designed to remove disruptive particles that will inevitably land on the lens.
+One of the best ways to ensure these lenses properly guard the sensitive equipment behind them is to apply a coating designed to remove disruptive particles that will inevitably land on the lens.
 These “self-cleaning” coatings are crucial to the life and performance of these sensors.

-Self-cleaning coatings come in two varieties and serve very distinct yet equally important functions.
-There are hydrophobic coatings and hydrophilic coatings, and which one you choose is based on how you want the water and moisture to interact with the surface of the lens and remove the dirt and dust.
+Self-cleaning coatings come in two varieties and serve distinct yet equally important functions.
+There are hydrophobic coatings and hydrophilic coatings, and which one you choose depends on how you want the water and moisture to interact with the surface of the lens and remove dirt and dust.

 orange-wire-curved-surface-water-drop-contact-angle-72-degrees

-Hydrophobicity and hydrophilicity refer to the way liquids behave when they come in contact with a surface.
-Water will spread out and “wet” a surface that is hydrophilic.
+Hydrophobicity and hydrophilicity refer to how liquids behave when they come in contact with a surface.
+Water will spread out and “wet” a hydrophilic surface.
 If the glass isn't perfectly clean, water “beads up” on the surface as it dries, and dirt and minerals that were dissolved in the water appear as water spots.

-electronic-circuit-board-water-drop-contact-angleHowever, if the glass is clean, the water runs off in sheets.
+electronic-circuit-board-water-drop-contact-angleHowever, the water runs off in sheets if the glass is clean.
 As the water dries on clean glass, it remains spread out, and any dirt or minerals are left as a thin, uniform (and invisible) film that doesn't interfere with the ability to see through the glass.
-Hydrophilic sensor coatings function in the same way: water tends to run off in sheets, taking a majority of the dirt and dust with it.
+Hydrophilic sensor coatings function similarly: water tends to run off in sheets, taking most of the dirt and dust with it.
 The thin, uniform film of water that remains and evaporates is spread out and doesn't leave behind water spots to obstruct the sensor’s ability to image its surroundings.

 Hydrophobic Coatings on Lenses to Repel Water and Clean Away Dirt

 A hydrophobic coating does the exact opposite of a hydrophilic coating.
-These coatings effectively repel water, causing the water to bead up and roll off the surface.
+These coatings effectively repel water, causing it to bead up and roll off the surface.
 These balls of water pick up dirt and dust particles as they roll along, carrying them right off the lens surface.
 Because of this, hydrophobic coatings are self-cleaning and can be very effective at maintaining a pristine lens.
-These are much more commonly used on the exterior of lenses than hydrophilic coatings.
+They are much more commonly used on the exterior of lenses than hydrophilic coatings.

-When these coatings are being applied during the manufacturing process, tests need to be conducted to ensure that the coating is properly water-resistant and evenly coated.
+When these coatings are applied during the manufacturing process, tests need to be conducted to ensure that they are properly water-resistant and evenly coated.
 A simple water contact angle measurement is the perfect metric for manufacturers to understand these important characteristics of their coatings.
 Contact angle measurement devices, like the Surface Analyst, deposit a drop of water on a surface and measure the extent to which that droplet wets out (indicating hydrophilicity) or beads up (indicating hydrophobicity).

 A high contact angle correlates to a surface that repels water and has a low amount of what is called surface energy.
 Contact angles are highly sensitive to minute changes in surface energy, so it’s easy to know if a coating is actually sufficiently hydrophobic.
-This process control method is also useful for measuring how clean the lens surface is before applying the coating to ensure it will create a firm, reliable bond with the lens material.
-When a coating isn’t able to bond properly or uniformly, it can delaminate, which makes it very hard for it to do its job of protecting the lens from dirt.
+This process control method is also useful for measuring the lens surface is cleanliness before applying the coating to ensure it will create a firm, reliable bond with the lens material.
+When a coating cannot bond properly or uniformly, it can delaminate, which makes it very hard to protect the lens from dirt.

 Seal Sensors

 To keep sensors out of reach of anything that might be able to weaken their ability to sense what’s going on around them, the housings they live in need to be hermetically sealed.
 This means no vapor of any kind can get in.
-Clean, dry air needs to be captured behind the lens when it is applied to the housing, and the seal must prevent any gas exchange with the outside environment.
+Clean, dry air must be captured behind the lens when applied to the housing, and the seal must prevent any gas exchange with the outside environment.

 One of the reasons a reliable seal is so important is that these sensors are essentially in the splash zone.
 If mud gets splashed onto your sensor, it can render it completely useless.
-Many car manufacturers are coming up with creative ways to rinse off sensors using cleaning fluid jets focused on the lenses that work similarly to windshield wiper fluid.
-But if the sensors are getting bombarded with grime, water, and cleaning solution all day, the seal has to hold strong through it all.
+Many car manufacturers are creating creative ways to rinse off sensors using cleaning fluid jets focused on the lenses that work similarly to windshield wiper fluid.
+But if the sensors are bombarded with grime, water, and cleaning solution all day, the seal must hold strong through it all.

 But what happens if something creeps through?